-MAI Journal is an open access journal that publishes multidisciplinary peer-reviewed articles that critically analyse and address indigenous and Pacific issues in the context of Aotearoa New Zealand.
-MAI Journal publishes two issues per year, the first in May and the second in December.
+MAI Journal is an open access journal that publishes multidisciplinary peer-reviewed articles that critically analyse and address Indigenous and Pacific issues in the context of Aotearoa New Zealand.
+MAI Journal publishes two issues per year, June and December.
 MAI Journal is only published online.
-We aim to publish scholarly articles that substantively engage with intellectual indigenous scholarship.

 Publication: open access online only

 Frequency: 2 issues per year

 This issue of MAI Journal, Volume 11, Issue 2 (2022), contains 7 articles across a range of research areas that are representative of the breadth and vitality of Indigenous research in Aotearoa New Zealand.